Club “Малышок” (for babies 0-3 and their parents)

 Preparation for Russian GCSE (Basic level)

 In schools in England, GCSE is usually taken at the end of Year 11.
 For bilingual Russian students, it may be tempting to try to take this exam much earlier, to ‘get it out of the way’.
-However, we do not recommend to rush it, even though there have been cases when students took it at the age of 11 or 12, and it was a smooth and easy success.
-Still, some exam topics are designed with 16-year-olds in mind, e.g. e.g. work practice and personal reflections about it.
+However, we do not recommend rushing it, even though there have been cases when students took it at the age of 11 or 12, and it was a smooth and easy success.
+Still, some exam topics are designed with 16-year-olds in mind, e.g. work practice and personal reflections about it.
 Moreover, there is always a slight risk that an exam taken too early may be deemed invalid as the results may become out of date or cause a suspicion that the students in question may have been tested on their first and not their second language.
-From our experience, we recommend that the optimal time for taking Russian GCSE for our cohort of students is just a year or two prior to ordinary English GCSEs, i.e. in Year 9 or in Year 10 of an English school.
+From our experience, we recommend that the optimal time for taking Russian GCSE for our cohort of students is just a year or two prior to ordinary English GCSEs, i.e. in Year 10 of an English school.
 This way, the students will have the best of both worlds, as they will still be taking it early but not too early, and, by doing so, will be able to release some time for other subjects in their final year at secondary school.

 Russian GCSE consists of 4 different modules: Reading Comprehension, Writing (short essays on a given topic), Listening, and Speaking.

-The lessons will familiarise the students with the format of the exams and teach them important skills and techniques how to prepare, revise and take the actual examinations.
+The lessons will familiarise the students with the format of the exams and teach them important skills and techniques on how to prepare, revise and take the actual examinations.
 We shall be working with specific exam topics and practise completing oral and written tasks.
 One of the aims of this course is to teach the learners to engage in communications in a chosen context, employing relevant vocabulary and grammatical structures, developing their appreciation of grammar, and referring fluently in practice to all the study materials.

 Preparation for A-level Russian